CiscoSystems/curvature/README.md

-Curvature - Javascript based Visualisation Tool and Dashboard For OpenStack
+Curvature - JavaScript based Visualization Tool and Dashboard For OpenStack
 ==========================================================================

 To run your own copy of the software, take the folder Server and place it into where you wish to